smartoptics/sosnmp/docs/source/upgrade.rst

 - ``next_cmd`` and ``bulk_cmd`` parameters and return types are revised.
 - ``walk_cmd`` and ``bulk_walk_cmd`` are updated accordingly.
 - Dropped Python 3.8 support.
+- Due to method name changes to meet PEP 8, old names are marked as deprecated.
+While most of them are still working due to the compatibility layer, you should switch to the new names as soon as possible. **The compatibility layer will be removed in the next major release, 8.0.**

 Related Resources
 -----------------